Daenaa/sysmon-config/README.md

 # sysmon-config | A Sysmon configuration file

-This is Daena and it is a forked and modified version of @SwiftOnSecurity  [sysmon config](https://github.com/SwiftOnSecurity/sysmon-config)And @Neo23x0 And Config's Mehdi Hatami.
+This is Daena and it is a forked and modified version of @SwiftOnSecurity  [sysmon config](https://github.com/SwiftOnSecurity/sysmon-config) And @Neo23x0

 It started as a is simply copy of the original repository.
 We merged most of the 30+ open pull requests.
 Thus we have fixed many of the issues that are still present in the original version and extended the coverage with important new extensions.